 Do you take insurance?

-I offer a few sliding scale spots, so please inquire if you are interested.
 For more about cost please see my conversation about money.

 What is your Cancellation Policy?